-If you’re a family that loves the outdoors, a California national park road trip would be the ultimate family vacation.
+If you’re a family that loves the outdoors, a California national park road trip would be the ultimate west coast family vacation.

 There are 63 National Parks in total across the United States (including overseas territories), and California hosts the highest number of National Parks compared to any other state in the US, coming in at nine official national parks.
 Each park is a great experience worth stopping on your road trip.